 Continuing her education after graduating, she embarked in extensive travels through a number of wine regions including domestically in the Pacific Northwest, the East Coast and then New Zealand – finally working in the Barossa Valley in Australia.
 She then moved to the Napa Valley and worked at a number of wineries including Silverado Vineyards in 1987, was assistant winemaker at Robert Pepi Winery (now the home of Cardinale) and began her consulting career in 1992 for Staglin Family Winery.

-Today winemaker is Michael Hirby.
-Michael has an interesting story of how he ended up working as a winemaker in Napa.
+Today the winemaker for D.R.
+Stephens is Michael Hirby.
+Michael has an interesting story of how he ended up working as a winemaker in the Napa Valley.
 He was in school at Colorado College (where he eventually graduated with a degree in Philosophy) when he found out one of his classmates owned a restaurant, interestingly named Primativo.
-With a restaurant name like that they were sure to have a nice wine list and Michael ended up working as their sommelier and gaining valuable insights and tasting knowledge of domestic and international wines.
+With a restaurant name like that they were sure to have a nice wine list and Michael ended up working as their sommelier and gaining valuable insights and tasting knowledge of both domestic and international wines.
 He eventually moved to France to take a job at a winery but just before he was to start he was informed there was no job available.
 Not exactly the kind of news you want to hear when you are already invested in taking a position overseas.

-Mike stayed in France longer and eventually found his was back to the USA and to Napa.
+Mike ultimately stayed in France longer and eventually found his was back to the USA and to Napa.
 He arrived in the Napa Valley without knowing anyone, having housing lined up or a job but fortunately discovered Behrens & Hitchcock Winery high on Spring Mountain.
 During his time there, he served as their assistant winemaker learning valuable wine making information from owner Les Behrens before branching out on his own.
 Later he became winemaker at Realm Cellars.
-Besides running Relic and making the wines for DR Stephens, he is also winemaker for several other boutique wineries.
+Besides running his own winery, Relic and making the wines for D.R.
+Stephens, he is also winemaker for several other boutique wineries.

 And Mike Wolf overseas their vineyard operations.
 Mike was born in New York City and grew up just outside of the city.
 Viticulture was not a part of his formative years – he graduated with a history degree at Alfred University.
 He first moved to California in 1972 – to Mendocino County as a farm worker helping manage pears, prunes and grapes.
 Eventually he oversaw vineyard operations at Juliana Ranch in Pope Valley (one of Napa’s larger vineyard sites) and in 1994 took a job managing 500 acres for Beckstoffer Vineyards.
 He branched out on his own in 1997 and formed Michael Wolf Vineyard Services.
 One of his early clients was Vine Hill Ranch.